littlemadster/CompSecProj1/README.md

-# CompSecProj1
-This is a project for CIS4367 Computer Security.
-The objective is to create a code that will take an input text to encrypt and decrypt using the Vigenere Cipher.
-An input for the key by the user will be used to attempt to find the key.
-The English Language probability of letters is used for cryptanalysis to see if the key is correct.
+# Compputer Security Project 2

+This repo will encrypt and decrypt using the Vigenere Cipher and conduct cryptanalysis to find the key for a given ciphertext.

+The technique used includes some automation and calculation by the code and some user input and calculation.
+Classes were created to include different functions in respect to their ‘theme’ including ‘LanguageLetters,’ ‘CryptAnalysis,’ and ‘VigenereCrypt.’

+Testing files were created to test each individual class and a combination of the classes.
+Each class and their tester file will be discussed further in the Classes and Testing Files sections.